All shows have been cancelled until further notice. Please check back for updated information.

 Hosted by Sir David Attenborough, distinguished naturalist and broadcaster, this program uses amazing special effects techniques to portray these airborne dinosaurs.
 Appropriate for anyone that loves dinosaurs!

 Voyage across the Solar System and beyond.
 This interactive show enlists your services onboard the Starship Discovery as an engineer, scientist or observer as you journey across the Milky Way galaxy.
 Engage the Imaginarium’s control buttons at your seat to fly to distant worlds as you probe and explore their cosmic mysteries.
 Your mission — to go where no human has gone before and view our place in the universe.
+(This presentation does not include the Imaginarium's usual live sky segment.)

 "Kaluokahina" is an enchanted tropical coral reef.
 The reef's colorful inhabitants have always lived in this peaceful, secret world--until a volcanic catastrophe breaks the spell!